The Best Cheap Car Insurance for Young Drivers in 2025

 For young drivers, it’s important to find auto insurance that provides the necessary coverage without being a financial burden.
 Here’s some additional information about how teen drivers can find affordable car insurance.

-• Is it cheaper to put your teen on their own car insurance policy?
+• Is it cheaper to be on a parent’s car insurance?

 You’ll almost always receive the cheapest rates if you add a teen driver to your current insurance policy.
 The only time teen drivers may need their own policy is when the vehicle is titled in their name instead of their parents’.